planglois925/Test_Controls_Doc/Control_3/Control_3_4.rst

 CIS offers PDFs with configuration guidelines for 100+ technologies (https://www.cisecurity.org/cis-benchmarks).

-*Step-by-step instructions for implementing this Sub-Control can be found in*: Configuring Automated Operating System Patch Management via Windows Settings.
+*Step-by-step instructions for implementing this Sub-Control can be found in*: :ref:`Configuring Automated Operating System Patch Management Tools via Windows Settings`